pynb-dag-runner/mnist-digits-demo-pipeline/README.md

 This repository contains a demo machine learning pipeline that trains a model for predicting digits 0, ..., 9 from a handwritten image of the digit.

-#### pipeline architecture:
+The ML training pipeline is sceduled to run daily using Github actions, but does not require any other cloud infrastructure.
+Ie., the pipeline runs serverless using only services from a (free) personal Github account:
+ - Github Actions: orchestration and compute
+ - Github Build Artifacts: persisting pipeline run results (using the OpenTelemetry open standard)
+ - Github Pages: static website for model/experiment tracking, [demo site](https://pynb-dag-runner.github.io/mnist-digits-demo-pipeline/).
+This is built using custom fork of MLFlow.

+ For more details about this setup, please see the [pynb-dag-runner main repo](https://github.com/pynb-dag-runner/pynb-dag-runner) (MIT).

+### ML pipeline tasks

 ![task-dependencies.png](./assets/task-dependencies.png)

 The pipeline is implemented using the `pynb-dag-runner` library, see [here](https://github.com/pynb-dag-runner/pynb-dag-runner).
 Each task in the pipeline is implemented as a Jupyter Python notebook.

-The training data is a reduced version of the mnist digits data in sklearn, see [here](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html).

-This repository is configured to run the pipeline for all pull requests (see below).
-The pipeline's full output, can be inspected by downloading a zip build artefact for a recent build, [link](https://github.com/pynb-dag-runner/mnist-digits-demo-pipeline/actions/workflows/ci.yml).
+This repository is configured to run the pipeline for all pull requests, see experiment tracking site linked above.
+Alternatively, a pipeline's full output, can be inspected by downloading a zip build artefact for a recent build, [link](https://github.com/pynb-dag-runner/mnist-digits-demo-pipeline/actions/workflows/ci.yml).
 The zip files contain rendered notebooks, logged metrics and images and the trained model(s) in ONNX format.

 ## Ways to run the pipeline
 ### (1) Run as part of repo's automated CI pipeline